BY TED WILLIAMS

 But the alliance has found new hope.
 In a recent press release it proclaims that “the days of the environmental zealots running the show are, for the most part, over,” and that it is “excited” about the Trump administration’s “new attitude towards fishery management.” ♦

-Circle of Chiefs articles are written by those who have received the Jade of Chiefs Award for conservation reporting and coverage.
-The Jade of Chiefs honorees are considered OWAA’s conservation council.
+Circle of Chiefs articles are written by those who have received the Circle of Chiefs Award for conservation reporting and coverage.
+The Circle of Chiefs honorees are considered OWAA’s conservation council.
 The article reflects the opinion of the author.
 If you’d like to add to the discussion, please send a letter to the editor.

 Ted Williams serves as national chair of the Native Fish Coalition and writes the monthly “Recovery” column for The Nature Conservancy’s online magazine Cool Green Science.